-Ms. Greenfield assists with producing assessment tools, such as surveys and preliminary data analysis for the evaluation of the city of New York’s Center for Economic Opportunity’s Work Progress Project, a subsidized internship program for low-income teens and young adults, PowerCorpsPHL evaluation, Episcopal Community Services MindSet evaluation.
+Workforce Development.
+The evaluation of the city of New York’s Center for Economic Opportunity’s Work Progress Project, a subsidized internship program for low-income teens and young adults, PowerCorpsPHL evaluation, Episcopal Community Services MindSet evaluation.